limit-org/limits-api/README.md

  - [ ] All/most cases of a user typing invalid parameters (Very important)

 ### Security
-- [ ] Secure hashing/salting/encryption algorithms for sensitive stored & transferred data (SHA-256 & AES-256)
+- [ ] Secure hashing/salting/encryption algorithms for sensitive stored & transferred data (SHA-256 & AES-256) (Need to test)
-- [ ] User-supplied input field sanitization (XSS/SQLi)
+- [ ] User-supplied input field sanitization (XSS/SQLi)                                                        (Need to test)
-- [ ] User password minimums (at least 8 chars, 2 special chars, etc.)
+- [x] User password minimums (at least 8 chars, 2 special chars, etc.)
-- [ ] User-uploaded document/media validation
+- [ ] User-uploaded document/media validation                                                                  (Requires more context)
 - [ ] Proper access controls for accounts/posts/admin pages
-- [ ] API whitelists for accessing urls/ports
+- [ ] API whitelists for accessing urls/ports                                                                  (Requires more context)
-- [ ] No weak/default passwords for admin accounts
+- [ ] No weak/default passwords for admin accounts                                                             (To check/fix, ONLY AFTER TESTING PASSWORD HASHING SECURITY)
-- [ ] No plain-text passwords in DB or source code
+- [ ] No plain-text passwords in DB or source code                                                             (To check)
-- [ ] No sensitive system information in user-accesible pages (source, github, api, etc.)
+- [ ] No sensitive system information in user-accesible pages (source, github, api, etc.)                      (To check)
 - [ ] Use LIMIT or equivalent database controls to limit mass disclosure of records.
-- [ ] Use signatures to verify software/data integrity
+- [ ] Use signatures to verify software/data integrity                                                         (Requires more context)

 ### Notes
  - Note #0: media attachment works, but this is not verified if this method will stay the same, or if it even currently works.